Create and maintain secure passwords

 Table of Contents...Loading Table of Contents...

-Many of the secure services that allow us to feel comfortable using digital technology to conduct important business, from signing in to our computers and sending email to encrypting and hiding sensitive data, require that we remember a password.
-These secret words, phrases or strings of gibberish often provide the first, and sometimes the only, barrier between your information and anyone who might want to read, copy, modify or destroy it without your permission.
-There are many ways in which someone could learn your passwords, but you can defend against most of them by applying a few specific tactics and by using a secure password database tool, such as KeePassX.
+Many applications and services require a password.
+Passwords allow us to feel safe using digital technology to do things that only we should be able to do: signing into our computers and sending email, for example, or encrypting sensitive data.
+These secret words, phrases and strings of gibberish are often the only barrier between our information and those who might want to read, copy, modify or destroy it without our permission.
+We also rely on passwords to prevent others from impersonating us on social media and other online platforms.
+Attackers use various tricks when trying to learn our passwords, but we can defend against most of them by applying a few specific tactics and by using a secure password manager.

 What you can learn from this guide